chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

     * Criteria will now be structured: `<criteriaList><criteria/><criteria/> ... </criteriaList>`

 ### Bugs Fixed
-* Fixed the "basic" certified product service to return the correct additional osftware code in the CHPL Product Number
+* Fixed the "basic" certified product service to return the correct additional software code in the CHPL Product Number

 ---